Pietro Bajona, M.D.Cardiothoracic Surgeon in Dallas

 Dr. Bajona enjoys being part of his field’s rapid growth – and seeing the positive impact that surgical advances have on patients.

-“Cardiac surgery is quickly and constantly changing because of new technologies,” he says.
+“Cardiac surgery is quickly and constantly changing because of new technologies,” he notes.
 “It’s energizing for us to stay updated on advances and to be able to offer them as a treatment option to our patients.”

 Dr. Bajona encourages patients to ask questions, to learn about their conditions and potential treatments, and to be active partners in their care.